DataDog/datadog-agent/Dockerfiles/agent/README.md

 #### RBAC

+*Should you use the DCA*:
+You can find all the RBAC for the agent as well as the Cluster agent [here](https://github.com/DataDog/datadog-agent/tree/master/Dockerfiles/manifests/cluster-agent)
 <a name="rbac"></a>
 In the context of using the Kubernetes integration, and when deploying agents in a Kubernetes cluster, a set of rights are required for the agent to integrate seamlessly.